noddde

 Why Optimistic

-The command handler is trivial: check stock, decrement, return event.
+The decide handler is trivial: check stock, decrement, return event.
 If two buyers load the same version simultaneously, one succeeds and the other gets a ConcurrencyError.
 The framework automatically retries — re-loading the latest stock, re-running the check, and re-attempting the save.
 Total cost of a retry is microseconds.

 Pessimistic locking would add unnecessary overhead here.
 Acquiring and releasing a database lock for every purchase adds latency that matters in a high-throughput flash sale.